EAPM press release

-EAPM Commits to Evidence-Based Reporting during Second Trump Administration
+EAPM commits to evidence-based reporting during second Trump Administration

-In light of the results of the 2024 Presidential election, we want to discuss how we intend to cover the Trump administration when we begin publishing our daily outlet and in future additional publications.
+Nov.
+6, 2024 — In light of the results of the 2024 Presidential election, we want to discuss how we intend to cover the Trump administration when we begin publishing our daily outlet and in future additional publications.

 We defined editorial policies well ahead of production, which include reporting facts of an issue.